Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Arqit Quantum Inc. f/k/a Centricus Acquisition Corp. (ARQQ) Investors of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, May 10, 2022 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Arqit Quantum Inc. f/k/a Centricus Acquisition Corp. ("Arqit" or the "Company) (NASDAQ: ARQQ, ARQQW, CENH, CENHU, CENHW) and certain of its officers, on behalf of (i) shareholders who purchased or otherwise acquired Arqit securities between September 7, 2021 and April 18, 2022, both dates inclusive (the "Class Period"); and/or (ii) all holders of Centricus securities as of the record date for the special meeting of shareholders held on August 31, 2021 to consider approval of the merger between Arqit and Centricus (the "Merger") and entitled to vote on the Merger.
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/arqq.
+Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Arqit Quantum Inc. f/k/a Centricus Acquisition Corp. (“Arqit” or the “Company) (NASDAQ: ARQQ, ARQQW, CENH, CENHU, CENHW) and certain of its officers, on behalf of (i) shareholders who purchased or otherwise acquired Arqit securities between September 7, 2021 and April 18, 2022, both dates inclusive (the "Class Period"); and/or (ii) all holders of Centricus securities as of the record date for the special meeting of shareholders held on August 31, 2021 to consider approval of the merger between Arqit and Centricus (the "Merger") and entitled to vote on the Merger.
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Farqq.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933 and the Securities Exchange Act of 1934.